 Instead of punishing the growl, you should be looking to work out what is causing your dog to feel like this.
 For example, if they are being crowded by new people, then they should be given more space.
 You can then work on helping them feel more comfortable around strangers with positive reinforcement training.

+Dogs may hold their ears back if they are in pain, likely due to fear of being hurt further if they are approached.
 In some rare cases, a dog with a particularly nasty case of an ear infection may be holding their ears back because they are painful.
 By holding them back they may be guarding them from further injury.

 Your dog's ears are incredibly vascular and if they scratch or shake an itchy ear too hard, they may burst a blood vessel inside the ear pinna (the flap of the ear).
 When this happens the pinna will fill with blood, giving it a puffy, pillowy appearance.
 In fact, aural hematomas are sometimes called pillow ears because of this.
 Unfortunately, this requires veterinary medical attention to first drain the ear pinna of the pooled blood and then to treat the ear infection that gave rise to it.

 Treating the ear infection and working out if there is an underlying cause is important to prevent major problems or reoccurrence.